Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Methodology

-With the previous suggestions, it is explicit for us to select suitable DLAs: (1) be in the observational range of FAST, with declination in $(-14^\circ12',65^\circ48')$, frequency in (1.05,1.42)GHz, redshift in (0,0.3524), representing the lastest accelerating expansion period; (2) be less affected by peculiar motion and far away from the local group, with redshift$>$0.05, while the intervening DLAs and well-observed ones are preferred; (3) have prominent absorption peaks, absorption depth deeper than 0.1Jy in 1.4GHz, or optical depth larger than 0.04.
+With the previous suggestions, it is explicit for us to select suitable DLAs: (1) be in the observational range of FAST, with declination in $(-14^\circ12',65^\circ48')$, frequency in (1.05,1.42) GHz, redshift in (0,0.3524), representing the lastest accelerating expansion period; (2) be less affected by peculiar motion and far away from the local group, with redshift$>$0.05, while the intervening DLAs and well-observed ones are preferred; (3) have prominent absorption peak and strong continuum, with absorption depth deeper than 0.1 Jy, or optical depth larger than 0.04.
 We list satisfied DLAs in Table \ref{tab1}, where the few amounts would hamper our observation and analysis.

-\subsection{Evaluators of The Spectra}
+\subsection{Evaluators of the spectra}